rice being harvested

 DBAN Program Resources

-DBAN leverages its network and partners to expand a coordinated system of technical assistance providers.
-Through strategic partnerships, the program delivers direct, one-on-one consultation and advocacy to actively support farmers and ranchers.
+DBAN leverages its partnerships to expand a coordinated system of technical assistance providers.
+Through strategic partnerships, the program delivers direct, one-on-one technical assistance to actively support farmers, ranchers, and landowners.

 DBAN Cooperators

-This FSA-sponsored initiative builds and strengthens the capacity of Technical Assistance Providers through a cohort of competitively funded community-based organizations and Universities offering personalized one-on-one support for farmers, ranchers, and foresters.
-The 1890 Foundation oversees and manages the daily activities of the DBAN Cooperators and their approved plans of work.
+The group represents a cohort of service providers who were successful in our round of competitive funding.
+These organizations have submitted plans of work delivering technical assistance through August 2027.
+This FSA-sponsored initiative builds and strengthens the capacity of Technical Assistance Providers through a cohort of competitively funded community-based organizations and Universities – DBAN Cooperators - offering personalized one-on-one support for farmers, ranchers, and foresters.
+The 1890 Universities Foundation manages the grant portfolio and works with DBAN Cooperators to manage the implementation of their approved plans of work.

 FSA Loan Assistance Tools